Photos

 Contenders

-Unlimited full-resolution photo storage included with Amazon Prime, removing the storage-tier friction found in the target app.
+Unlimited full-resolution photo storage included with Amazon Prime membership.

-Native integration with Fire TV and Echo Show devices for 'Digital Frame' functionality.
+Native integration with Fire TV and Echo Show devices for seamless 'Digital Frame' functionality.

-Bi-directional sync with Windows 11 'Photos' app, providing a desktop experience the target app lacks on non-Mac hardware.
+Bi-directional sync with Windows 11 'Photos' app, providing a cohesive desktop experience.

-Productivity-first positioning that bundles photo backup with Office 365 and document collaboration.
+Productivity-first positioning that bundles photo backup with document collaboration and cloud storage.

-Non-destructive RAW photo editing workflow with professional-grade color grading and masking tools.
+Non-destructive RAW photo editing with industry-standard color grading and masking tools.

-Cloud-syncing that integrates directly into the Adobe Creative Cloud professional desktop suite.
+Seamless cloud-syncing that integrates directly into the Adobe Creative Cloud desktop ecosystem.

-Camera Upload feature that supports a wider variety of file types beyond standard photo/video formats.
+Camera Upload supports a wider variety of file types beyond standard photo/video formats.

-Professional 'Transfer' feature for sending large galleries to clients without requiring them to have an account.
+Professional 'Transfer' feature enables sending large galleries to clients without requiring recipient accounts.

 Peers

-Direct-to-print pipeline for creating physical photo books, cards, and gifts directly from the mobile gallery.
+Direct-to-print pipeline for creating physical photo books, cards, and gifts.

-Tinder-style 'swipe to delete or sort' interface that makes library organization significantly faster than the target's multi-tap process.
+Tinder-style 'swipe to delete or sort' interface for rapid library organization.

-Direct integration with the system library to delete photos from the device and iCloud simultaneously.
+Direct integration with the system library to sync deletions across device and cloud storage.

 Support for private vaults and passcode-protected folders for sensitive media.